 2016 International Letter-Writing Competition for Young People

-The theme selected for the 2016 competition is: "Write a letter to your 45-year-old self."
+The theme selected for 2016 was: "Write a letter to your 45-year-old self."

 Fifteen-year-old Nguyen Thi Thu Trang of Viet Nam took first prize in the UPU's 45th International Letter-Writing Competition for her heart-wrenching letter written in the voice of Alan Kurdi, a young Syrian boy whose lifeless body was found ashore in Bodrum, Turkey.
 The toddler became an international symbol of the refugee crisis after his image was circulated across media worldwide.